Fastcode/VisualMesh/readme/flavour/projection.md

 These geometry models are based on one or both of two properties of the objects.
 Firstly is the `n` distance metric.
 This metric is defined as the number of objects that you would have to stack without overlapping in the camera's view to get between two points.
-The second is the angle that is subtended from the point of view of the camera for points at a constant distance.
+The second is the angle, `θ`, that is subtended from the point of view of the camera for points at a constant distance.

 ### Sphere
 The `n` metric for spheres is based on the positions of the tangents in a sphere.